How to build credit in the U.S. as a new immigrant

 What you’ll learn:

-• Immigrants in the U.S. may find it easier to get a loan or other financial product once they’ve established credit.
+• Immigrants in the U.S. may find it easier to get a loan or a credit card once they’ve established credit.

-• Applying for a Social Security number, opening a bank account and applying for a credit card are typical first steps toward building credit in the U.S.
+• Applying for a Social Security number (SSN), opening a bank account and applying for a credit card are possible first steps toward building credit in the U.S.

 • Practicing good financial habits like paying bills on time and applying only for the credit you need can help you build credit.